 Minerals are single elements that cannot be broken up into smaller components.
 The body uses minerals as building blocks in the production of other compounds.

-Classification of Vitamins Vitamins are classified as essential nutrients that your body needs in specific amounts to maintain good health.
-Vitamins can be broken down into two groups:
+Vitamins are classified as essential nutrients that your body needs in specific amounts to maintain good health.
+Vitamins can be broken down into two groups: Fat-Soluble Vitamins

 Vitamin A (retinol): Helps the immune system.
 Acts as an antioxidant and aids in an adequate cellular development.
 Helps preserve vision (the retina has a large concentration).
 Keeps skin looking healthy.
 Excessive amounts may cause hepatotoxicity.